Entermagi/YGOPro-Sending-Pendulum-Monsters-directly-to-the-Extra-Deck/README.md

 Using Notepad++

-I tried various from cards that return Extra Deck Monsters to the ED but in the code do that via SendtoDeck which, because of the mechanics of those monsters, works.
-But Pendulum Monsters can be in the Main Deck too and the same principle won't for them.
+I tried various codes from cards that return Extra Deck Monsters ( Spiritual Beasts, Fusion Substitute, Limitover Drive, etc. ) to the ED but in the code they do so with SendtoDeck( or Hand ) which, because of the mechanics of those monsters, works.
+But Pendulum Monsters can be in the Main Deck too, meaning the same principle won't work for them.

-I left it just so you know what I want help with.
+I left it at MovetoExtraDeck just so you know what and where I need help.